PaenuthSec/Password-Complexity-Checker/README.md

 - Contains at least one lowercase letter (a-z)
 - Contains at least one number (0-9)
 - Contains at least one special character (!@#$%^&*(),.?":{}|<>)
+- Must not be a commonly used password

+### Common Password Protection

+The checker includes protection against commonly used passwords.
+Even if a password meets all the basic complexity requirements, it will be flagged if it matches known common passwords (e.g., 'Password123', 'Admin123', etc.).
+This helps prevent the use of passwords that are:
+- Frequently used and predictable
+- Commonly found in password breach databases
+- Easy to guess despite meeting complexity requirements

+### Note on Limitations

+While this checker provides good basic security guidelines, for maximum security you should also consider:
+- Using a password manager
+- Never reusing passwords across different accounts
+- Making passwords longer than the minimum 8 characters
+- Using randomly generated passwords when possible

 ## Contributing